-The cost of transportation from home to and from Denver is the
+The cost of transportation from home to and from Reno is the

 responsibility of the participant.
 Partial stipends based on financial need are available for

-Please be aware that participants pay, on average, only 83% of their share of the total cost of each event.
-The remainder, amounting to $146 per person this year, must be provided by donations from individuals, organizations and foundations.
-We encourage anyone who is financially able to participate in our direct mail financial appeal, or to go to our donation form and make a tax-deductible contribution to SFL.
+Please be aware that participants pay, on average, only 80% of their share of the total cost of each event.
+The remainder, amounting to $160 to $180 per person each year, must be provided by donations from individuals, organizations and foundations.
+We encourage anyone who is financially able to participate in our direct mail financial appeals, or to go to our donation form and make a tax-deductible contribution to SFL.

 While there is no formal deadline for the submission of applications, it should be anticipated that applications submitted after November 1 will be accepted only on a space available basis.

-To apply to attend the Ski for Light, Inc. Annual Event in 2017 please complete and submit the appropriate application form below.
+To apply to attend the Ski for Light International Week in 2018, please complete and submit the appropriate application form below.

 Forms for Accepted Applicants

-If you have received a notification of acceptance to the 2017 Ski for Light event, please follow the links below to submit your required Waiver of Liability form, let SFL know how and when you will be travelling to and from Snow Mountain Ranch, and make your event payment.
+If you have received a notification of acceptance to the 2018 Ski for Light International Week, please follow the links below to let SFL know how and when you will be travelling to and from Ski for Light, and to make your event payment.

 The Ski for Light Guide Handbook contains a wealth of general skiing tips, SFL-specific terminology, a standard progression of instruction for beginners, and other information to help new guides approach their first event with confidence, and to help everyone ski together more safely and enjoyably.